Accessibility statement

 Identified issues

-This is not a comprehensive list as we are still identifying some accessibility issues.
+This is not a comprehensive list.
+We continue to identify accessibility issues.

 • Some interactive controls are not larger than 44×44 pixels (WCAG 2.1 AAA 2.5.5).

-• Some elements do not have focus styles; specifically the links within the Care Opinion and CQC widgets on the home page (WCAG 2.0 AA 2.4.7).
+• Some elements do not have focus styles; for example the links within the Care Opinion and CQC widgets on the home page (WCAG 2.0 AA 2.4.7).

-Many of our documents are not accessible in several ways including missing text alternatives and missing document structure.
-From 27 November 2024, if we upload documents that are not accessible, we will add them to the list below and add them to our corporate risk register.
+Many of our documents are not accessible.
+For example, they may be missing text alternatives and a document structure.
+From 27 November 2024, if we upload documents that are not accessible, we will add them to the list below.
+We will also add them to our corporate risk register.

 • December 2024 Council of Governors meeting papers.
 Published 29 November 2024.